VDB11/Open-GeoServices/README.md

    - Obtain the ETOPO 2022 dataset: `ETOPO_2022_v1_30s_N90W180_surface.nc` from
    - Download from NOAA or other geographic data providers (Example: https://www.ncei.noaa.gov/products)
    - Place the file in the project root directory
+   - Compatible with a higher resolution (15 arc-second) version.
+Download the data for higher accuracy.

 4. **Directory structure (auto-created on first run):**
 ```